anrancong/anrancong.github.io/_pages/publications.md

 ## **Project: Electronic Product Trade-In Marketplace** <br/>
 Jan.
 2022 – Present <br/>
 JD.com <br/>
-**Project objective**: o develop a user-friendly platform that streamlines electronic product trade-ins and pre-owned purchases, lowering the expenses for users while promoting environmental sustainability.
+**Project objective**: Develop a user-friendly platform that streamlines electronic product trade-ins and pre-owned purchases, lowering the expenses for users while promoting environmental sustainability.
 > * Requirement Analysis: Gather and analyze user requirements, which led to a clear understanding of their needs and goals, such as reducing the cost of purchasing new products etc.